 Ann R. Howie

-Founder, Human-Animal Solutions, PLLC, and Dogs in Action
+Founder, Human-Animal Solutions, PLLC

 Ann has worked as a mental-health therapist since 1987, and in nearly every position she has incorporated animals as therapeutic partners.
-She recognizes and lives the power of the human-animal bond, including honoring the overwhelming grief that can result from the loss of animal companions.
+She recognizes and lives the power of the human-animal bond, including honoring the overpowering grief that can result from the loss of animal companions.

 As a CCFT, she was trained through the University of Tennessee School of Veterinary Medicine in canine assessment, body mechanics, anatomy, functional movement, behavior, nutrition, and injury prevention and care.
 She is currently the only CCFT between Portland, Oregon, and Seattle, Washington.
-Ann also has a a certificate as a Canine Conditioning Coach.
+Ann also has a certificate as a Canine Conditioning Coach.

 For more than three decades, Ann has worked beside and trained dogs in a variety of ways.
 In 1987, understanding the profound impact animals can have on our lives, she began integrating dogs into her human counseling practice.
 In 1990, she founded an animal-assisted activities and therapy program at a local hospital and was the national Director of Animal-Assisted Therapy Services at Pet Partners (formerly Delta Society®) from 1995-2000.
-She is the author of three books about various aspects of animal-assisted interactions.
-Her most-recent, Teaming with Your Therapy Dog, is being used as a text by many therapy-dog groups and trainers nationwide.
+She is the author of four books about various aspects of animal-assisted interactions.
+Teaming with Your Therapy Dog is being used as a text by many therapy-dog groups and trainers nationwide.

 Ann’s work with animals has always focused on animal welfare and well-being.
 She began working directly on canine physical wellness in 2017 after seeing the positive change fitness training had on her own dog, Gusto.
 Not only did his body condition improve, he was having the time of his life overcoming challenges and learning new things.
 And Ann was having fun, too, spending time with her dog and learning that he was capable of more than she ever dreamed.
-It was then that she knew she wanted to bring this same type of mental stimulation, physical conditioning, and plain old fun to other dogs and their people.
+It was then that she knew she wanted to bring this same type of mental stimulation, physical conditioning, and plain ole’ fun to other dogs and their people.

-Through Human-Animal Solutions, Ann provides individual mental-health therapy and consultation and training for therapy dogs and animal-assisted interactions.
+Through Human-Animal Solutions, Ann provides individual mental-health therapy and consultation and training for therapy dogs and animal-assisted interventions.
 Ann also helps with general canine behavior and training issues and provides referrals to other professionals as needed.